sigmorphon/sigmorphon.github.io/workshops/2021/index.md

 ---

-SIGMORPHON 2021 will be co-located with ACL-IJCNLP 2021 in Bangkok, Thailand, on either August 5 or 6, 2021. <br>
+SIGMORPHON 2021 will be co-located with ACL-IJCNLP 2021 in Bangkok, Thailand, on Thursday, August 5, 2021. <br>
 *update: As ACL 2021 has moved completely virtual, SIGMORPHON 2021 will be doing so, as well.
 Details to come.*